-- Cameras, lighting, gates, bollards, fencing, etc., at critical infrastructure sites

-- Non-fusion center staff costs
+- Physical security enhancements such as: Cameras, lighting, gates, bollards, fencing, etc., at critical infrastructure sites - Non-fusion center operational overtime costs - Risk management planning projects - Operational Coordination projects

-- Livestock trailer for evacuation

-IJ 3: Enhance Cybersecurity
+IJ 3: National Priority - Enhance Cybersecurity

-IJ 3 covers cybersecurity activities outside the direct nexus to a fusion center.
+New for 2021: IJ 3 covers National Priority cybersecurity activities.
+In addition to these projects, any regional cybersecurity projects will also be included here.
+In FY 20, DHS required that one project in this IJ must support enhancing election security.
 The UASI's cyber resiliency work group covers this type of project.
-Examples of projects that may fit under IJ 3 include:
+Examples of projects that may fit under IJ 3 include: one project for each of those two investments must be to support enhancing election security.
+A

 - Information security systems

 - Software upgrades for information system and network security

 - Cybersecurity related training

-- Cybersecurity analyst
+- Cybersecurity analysts